Winti

 Winti is an Afro-Surinamese traditional religion that originated in Suriname.
-It is a syncretization of the different African religious beliefs and practices brought in mainly by enslaved Akan and Fon people during the Dutch slave trade.
+It is a syncretization of the different African religious beliefs and practices brought in mainly by enslaved Akan, Fon and Kongo people during the Dutch slave trade.
 The religion has no written sources, nor a central authority.
 The term is also used for all supernatural beings or spirits (Wintis) created by Anana, the creator of the universe.
+Winti bear similarities to other African diaspora religions like Haitian Vodou and Candomblé.

-Description(s)
+Beliefs

 Winti is based on three principles: the belief in the supreme creator called Anana Kedyaman Kedyanpon; the belief in a pantheon of spirits called Winti; and the veneration of the ancestors.
 There is also a belief in Ampuku (also known as Apuku) which are anthropomorphic forest spirits.
 An Ampuku can possess people (both men and women) and can also pass itself off as another spirit.
 Ampuku can also be water spirits, and are known in such cases as Watra Ampuku.

-C. Wooding (a Winti expert) described Winti in 1972 as: "...an Afro American religion, within which the belief in personified supernatural beings occupies a central position.
+C. Wooding described Winti in 1972 as: "...an Afro American religion, within which the belief in personified supernatural beings occupies a central position.
 These personified supernatural beings can take possession of a human person, switch off their consciousness, as it were, and thereby reveal things concerning the past, present and future as well as cause and/or heal illnesses of a supernatural nature."

-Another Winti expert (H.J.M.
-Stephen, 1985) described Winti as: "...primarily a religion, which means that respect for the divine, worship and prayer are central.
+H.J.M.
+Stephen described Winti as: "...primarily a religion, which means that respect for the divine, worship and prayer are central.
 In addition, it has a strong magical aspect, which often has been emphasized too one-sidedly and unfairly.
 Magic involves the influence of earthly events by supernatural means."